-- Two foundational courses (8 credits) in Writing Studies as approved by the CWS Graduate Programs Committee.
-English 505/CI 563: Writing Studies I (4 credits) and English 506/CI 564: Writing Studies II (4 credits) currently fulfill this requirement.
+- One foundational course (4 credits) in Writing Studies as approved by the CWS Graduate Programs Committee.
+English 505/CI 563: Writing Studies I (4 credits) currently fulfills this requirement.

 - Two methodology courses (8 credits) in Writing Studies as approved by the CWS Graduate Programs Committee (see here for currently approved courses and how to request a course be reviewed for approval).
 English 582/CI 565: Seminar in Research and Inquiry in Writing Studies (two 4 credit courses for a total of 8 credits) currently fulfills this requirement.

-- Two additional elective courses in Writing Studies (for a total of 8 credits) chosen from a list approved by the CWS Graduate Programs Committee or approved individually by the CWS Director.
+- Three additional elective courses in Writing Studies (for a total of 12 credits) chosen from a list approved by the CWS Graduate Programs Committee or approved individually by the CWS Director.